 - The Remarkables Ice & Mixed Festival, 10 - 13 August.
 Top winter alpine climbers gather for their annual climbing meet at NZ’s most accessible multi-pitch winter climbing area.

-- From 3 - 11 September Queenstown is home to the annual Winter Games NZ, a complete showcase of snow sports from freestyle skiing, slalom to Paralympic skiing and tons of on-mountain fun for spectators and competitors alike.
+- Winter Games NZ, 25 August - 16 September.
+The annual event is a complete showcase of snow sports from freestyle skiing, slalom to Paralympic skiing and tons of on-mountain fun for spectators and competitors alike.